The Agony Of A Fallen Star (Sonnet Sequence) Poem by Dipankar Sadhukhan

 Each touch a theft, each kiss a ruthless grin,

-No love resides within these curtained walls,
+No love abides within these curtained walls,

 They crush my breasts as men would press the grape,